dfinity/chain-fusion-signer/HACKING.md

 For a production release:

 - Create a release branch.
-- Update the version numbers in the repo, with: `./scripts/version-bump`
+- Update the version numbers in the git repository, with: `./scripts/version-bump`
 - Merge the release branch.
 - Tag the merged code with: `scripts/release`.
   - Note: This will create a tag and push it to GitHub.
 A GitHub action will then create a release.